act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 rule_type: composite

 description: |
-  This rule checks that links that are embedded in a paragraph, list or cell have a way to distinguish them from the surrounding text
+  This rule checks that inline links have a way to distinguish them from the surrounding text

 accessibility_requirements: # Remove whatever is not applicable wcag20:1.4.1: # Use of Color (A)